 Iroquois Valley works with a wide variety of farmers, all of whom are experienced in organic systems to some degree.
 The Company's most common relationship is with younger, experienced operators who have a long family history of farming in the communities where they live and work.
-These "multi-generational" farmers have established or expanded their businesses after growing up farming for their parents and grandparents on or near the land that they are looking to acquire.
+These multi-generational farmers have established or expanded their businesses after growing up near their parents and grandparents on or close the land that they are looking to acquire.

 Since 2012, Iroquois Valley has supported young farmers by purchasing and leasing to them over \$40 million of farmland.
-The Company prioritizes young farmer land and capital access for many reasons.
+The Company prioritizes young farmer land access for many reasons.
 The National Young Farmers Coalition cites access to land and capital as two of the greatest barriers for young farmer viability.
 The average age of the American farmer is approaching 60 and many farmers are transitioning out of their careers on the land.
 It is estimated that up to half of U.S. farmland will change hands in the next twenty years.
-Supporting this generation supports the future of land stewardship and organic food production.
+Supporting the younger generation supports the future of land stewardship and organic food production.

 We believe that a history of family farming and the relationships and support structures these multi-generational farmers have in their communities offer us some risk protection against challenges that other, less seasoned operators may see as too great to overcome.

-Our farmers are not exclusively young however, and Iroquois Valley receives, considers, and accepts opportunities to partner with a wide and impressive variety of organic farmers nationwide.
-We weigh the risks of new relationships alongside the benefits of portfolio diversification, which is discussed in depth in the underwriting section below.
+While these multi-generational farmers are the bulk of our portfolio, we also partner with organic farmers who do not fall into this category.
+We weigh the risks of new relationships alongside the benefits of portfolio diversification, which is discussed in depth in the underwriting section.

 Iroquois Valley also reinvests in its farmers.
-When relationships prove successful, existing tenants and borrowers can approach the Company with opportunities to expand their businesses.
-We will evaluate each new opportunity following our standard due diligence process.
+When relationships prove successful, existing lessees and borrowers can approach the Company with opportunities to expand their businesses.
+We evaluate each opportunity following our standard due diligence process.